 Therapy helps you have less of a rigid identity, and to be more adaptable to change.
 You can drop the limiting beliefs and behaviours that no longer serve where you want to go in life.

 Carl Rogers’ key insight was that most of us wear masks and play social roles to fit into the society around us.
 To a certain extent, this serves its purpose and keeps things running smoothly.

 But sooner or later, instead of using these roles, these roles start to use us.
 They become part of a rigid identity that we hide behind.
 Over time, we feel cut off from who we really are – from our deepest instincts and desires as human beings.
 This leaves us feeling alienated and inauthentic.

 Person-centred therapy provides a relationship which allows you to see yourself as separate from the masks you are wearing, and to supports you to get back in touch with the deeper parts of yourself.

 Would you like to try person-centred therapy?
-Harley Therapy connects you with person-centred therapists in four London locations, and now worldwide via Skype therapy.
+Harley Therapy connects you with person-centred therapists in three London locations, and now worldwide via online therapy.

 Still have a question about person-centred therapy?
 Or want to share an experience of the benefits of therapy with our readers?
 Use the public comment box below.